Ste1io/AuroraCrashPatcher/README.md

 Ye, I know.
 Hacky af, but it works.
 It's a quick fix, nothing more, nothing less.
 Not to be used as a guide to best coding standards; threw it together in a couple hours, and hopefully the Aurora/FSD devs will be able to release an official patch soon, deprecating this.
 Use at your own risk.

 ## Note to Aurora/FSD devs
 When an official patch is released, launch Aurora with this module loaded, and check DbgOut for the killswitch address in mem.
 Writing the value `0xDEADC0DE` at this address will unload and wipe this patch from the user's console.
+As of v0.3-beta, AuroraCrashPatcher will automatically disable itself if an updated version of Aurora or FSD is detected, but removal of the plugin from the system requires the flag being set.

 ## Disclaimer
 Neither this repo, nor myself, are directly affiliated with Aurora or FSD, or their development teams.